PixelOmen/mediaprobe/readme.md

 # returns dict with full output of mediainfo
 allinfo['tracks'][1]['OverallBitRate']
 # pull any other desired info out of track

+mediaprobe.search('/path/to/file.mov', "Format_Profile", "video")
+# Search for specific fields in the mediainfo output.
+This example would return '422 HQ' from a ProRes422HQ
 ```
 ##### More utility functions will eventually be added.

+---
 ##
 ## Contributing
 Pull requests are welcome.